-If you haven’t already, it’s time to form a relationship with a primary care physician, in addition to your gynecologist.
-This partnership is critical to your health now and in the years to come.
+If you have not already, there’s still time to form a real relationship with a primary care physician in addition to your gynecologist.
+This partnership is critical to your health in this decade and the ones to come.

 - Get an annual wellness exam.
-In addition to your regular screenings, be sure to talk to your doctor about any menopause symptoms you may be experiencing and how best to manage them.
+In addition to regular screenings, talk to your doctor about managing the symptoms of menopause.

-- Review your vaccinations and keep them up to date.
-Consider getting the shingles vaccine for lifelong protection against this painful disease.
+- Review your vaccinations and keep them up to date, including the shingles vaccine.
 Learn more about vaccinations >

-- Schedule your colonoscopy.
-If you’re at normal risk, you’ll only need to have one every 10 years.
+- Get your first colonoscopy.
+Those with normal risk only need to repeat every 10 years.
 Learn about our colon cancer screening center >

 - Go to the dermatologist for a mole and freckle check.
 Find a dermatologist now >